PlasmoHQ/bpp/README.md

       keys: ${{ secrets.BPP_KEYS }}
 ```

-**NOTE**: If you skipped the `zip` parameter in your keys, and that your extension artifact is understood by the browser you specified, you can specify an `artifact` action parameter:
+**NOTE**: If you skipped the `zip` parameter in your keys, and your extension artifact is understood by the browser you specified, you can specify an `artifact` action parameter:

 ```yaml
 steps: